 Ali’s research and practice are also informed by discourses of criminality, Yemeni Futurism, and feminist theory, all of which are tools to unpack practices of refusal and rupture.
 Ali calls upon oral histories to conceptualize these narratives, while reflecting on contemporary circumstances, in her native land Yemen, her adopted land the United States and the endless places and people that continue to inspire her.
 Ali is currently expanding her practice by drawing on stories from Yemen including the nostalgic past of Queen Belquis of Saba (also known as the Queen of Sheba).
 By investigating histories of the distant past, she addresses the realities of the dystopian present in order to carve out spaces for radically imagined possibilities for the future in what has evolved to be Yemeni Futurism.

 Ali has exhibited in numerous solo exhibitions and art fairs across the globe, and her work has been featured in the Financial Times, Le Monde, Art Review, and Hyperallergic.
 Her work is in collections at the British Museum, Princeton University, the New Orleans Museum of Art, the Tucson Museum of Art, the Anderson Museum of Art, the Benton Museum of Art, and a myriad of international private collections.
 Ali is the recipient of the Artsy Vanguard Prize 2021.

 Ali is a graduate of Wellesley College and the California Institute of the Arts.
-She lives and works in and between Los Angeles, New Orleans, and Marrakech, and is currently in residency at the Roswell Artist-in-Residence Program (RAiR) in New Mexico.
+She lives and works in and between Los Angeles, New Orleans, and Marrakech, and recently concluded a residency at the Roswell Artist-in-Residence Program (RAiR) in New Mexico.